-The forward-looking statements in this Quarterly Report on Form 10-Q include, among other things, statements about:
+$The forward-looking \ statements \ in \ this \ Quarterly \ Report \ on \ Form \ 10-Q \ include, \ among \ other \ things, \ statements \ about:$

-- our plans to develop and commercialize our most advanced product candidates and companion diagnostics; - · our ongoing and planned discovery programs, preclinical studies and clinical trials; - our collaborations with PharmaEngine, Inc. related to MM-398 and Sanofi related to MM-121; - \cdot $\,$ our ability to establish and maintain additional collaborations; - · the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - · our intellectual property position; - · our commercialization, marketing and manufacturing capabilities and strategy; - \cdot $\;$ the potential advantages of our Network Biology approach to drug research and development; - the potential use of our Network Biology approach in fields other than oncology; and - \cdot $\,$ our estimates regarding expenses, future revenues, capital requirements and needs for additional financing.
+- our plans to develop and commercialize our most advanced product candidates and companion diagnostics; - our ongoing and planned discovery programs, preclinical studies and clinical trials; - our collaborations with PharmaEngine, Inc. related to MM-398 and with Sanofi related to MM-121; - · our ability to establish and maintain additional collaborations; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - · our intellectual property position; - · our commercialization, marketing and manufacturing capabilities and strategy; - the potential advantages of our Network Biology approach to drug research and development; - the potential use of our Network Biology approach in fields other than oncology; and - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in Part II, Item 1A.
 Risk Factors, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we may make

 You should read this Quarterly Report on Form 10-Q and the documents that we have filed as exhibits to the Quarterly Report on Form 10-Q completely and with the understanding that our actual future results may be materially different from what we expect.
-We do not assume any obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+We do not assume any obligation to

+PART I

-PART I FINANCIAL INFORMATION
+FINANCIAL INFORMATION